donavon-silverback/daffy-gift-action/README.md

 ## TODO

-- Attach the PR author's email address to the gift.
+[ ] Attach the PR author's email address to the gift.
-- Add a comment to the PR letting the author know they received a gift (write permission required on token).
+[ ] Add a comment to the PR letting the author know they received a gift (write permission required on token).
+[ ] Publish the action to the Actions Marketplace